Maghrebi communities of Paris: Language

 Tim Pooley of the London Metropolitan University stated that the speech of young ethnic Maghrebians in Paris, Grenoble, and Marseille, "conforms, in general, to the classic sociolinguistic pattern of their metropolitan French peers, the boys maintaining marked regional features, generally as minority variants, to a greater extent than the girls."

 Culture and recreation

 In 1978 a group of Franco-Maghrebians in Nanterre started a theatre troupe, Weekend à Nanterre.
 The plays performed by this troupe were about Franco-Maghrebians experiencing conflict from both the French and Maghrebian cultures.

-Films set in the Paris area involving North African characters include Hexagone by Malik Chibane, set in Goussainville, Val d'Oise; and Douce France by Chibane, set in Saint-Denis.
+Films set in the Paris area involving Maghrebi characters include Hexagone by Malik Chibane, set in Goussainville, Val d'Oise; and Douce France by Chibane, set in Saint-Denis.
 Additionally the film Neuilly Yo Mama!, and its sequel Neuilly sa mère, sa mère! take place in the Paris area.

 In 2012 Samira Fahim, an owner of a restaurant in the 11th arrondissement of Paris, stated that around 1995, there were many Moroccan and Tunisian restaurants but few Algerian restaurants because many French people visited the former two countries and demanded their cuisine at home, while few French people visited Algeria.